GlenKPeterson/Paguro/README.md

 You are on the Java 8 branch of this project.
-If you're using Java 7 or earlier, you need to get the Java 7 branch from here: https://github.com/GlenKPeterson/fp4java7/tree/java7
+If you're using Java 7 or earlier, get the Java 7 legacy support branch from here: https://github.com/GlenKPeterson/fp4java7/tree/java7

 #Usage